Last Updated on: September 21, 2023 by Crystal Uys

 3. Vital Essentials Rabbit Dinner Patties – Best Freeze-Dried Raw Cat Food

 |Main ingredients:||Rabbit, Rabbit Liver, Rabbit Heart, Rabbit Kidney, Rabbit Lung|

 Vital Essentials Rabbit Dinner Patties Grain-Free Limited Ingredient Freeze-Dried Cat Food is our pick for the best overall dehydrated and freeze-dried raw cat food.
 These patties provide a limited-ingredient cat food, perfect for pet owners looking to reduce their pet’s exposure to overly processed food.
-It’s made with a novel protein—rabbit—and features organ meat such as liver, heart, and kidney.
-This formula is free of any additional flavorings, fillers, and artificial ingredients.
+It’s made with a novel protein for most cats—rabbit—and features organ meat such as liver, heart, and kidney.
+This formula is free of any additional flavorings and fillers.
 The raw meat recipe is freeze-dried during manufacturing to preserve the nutrients and maintain freshness.

 4. Darwin’s Natural Fresh Cat Food Chicken Recipe